nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Glossary
 1. **CS1101S:** CS1101S Programming Methodology is a Computer Science module in National Univeristy of Singapore (NUS), School of Computing.
 This module introduces the concepts of programming and computational problem-solving, and is the first and foremost introductory module to computing, hence it is usually taken by first year Computer Science undergraduate students.

-2. **Teaching Assistant:** Teaching assistants (TA) are undergraduate students who help and support teachers or lecturers to provide and coordinate effective classroom instruction.
-For CS1101S, the role of a TA involves planning, preparing and delivering weekly tutorial sessions, marking assignments and monitoring their students' progress and engagement levels.
+2. **Teaching Assistant:** Teaching assistants (TA) are people who help and support teachers or lecturers to provide and coordinate effective classroom instruction.
+For CS1101S, teaching assistants are undergraduate students who have completed the module.
+The role of a CS1101S TA involves planning, preparing and delivering weekly tutorial sessions, marking assignments and monitoring their students' progress and engagement levels.

 3. **CLI:** CLI stands for command line interface.
 It is a system wherein the user enters textual one line inputs into an input box and the computer responds with a textual or graphical output.